keithhilen/api-accelerate/Readme.md

 * __Parse__ - The token is parsed to extract its contents.
 * __Inject__ - The session information from the token is injected into the context so it is available to the app.

-The authorizor provides a default method to complete each action.
+The authorizer provides a default method to complete each action.
 The app needs to override some or all of these actions by providing its own methods.
-The **receive** method generally should not be overriden.
+The **receive** method generally should not be overridden.
 The default **extract** action extracts the *authorization* header from the request.
-The app only needs replace this method if the token is passed in a different property.
+The app only needs override this method if the token is passed in a different property.
 The **parse** method parses the token to expose its contents.
-There is rarely a reason to replace this method.
+There is rarely a reason to override this method.
 The **inject** method injects the session object into the context for later use.

 Note that the controller performs a call to *next()* as the final action, so that the subsequent route controller gets invoked.